containernetworking/cni/Documentation/libkv.md

 * `uri` (string, required): Store connection URI.
 * `basePath` (string, optional): Base path where to search for the key.
 * `storeConfig` (dictionary, optional): Additional store connection options (credentials, tls, ...).
+* `identifier` (string, optional): Which label from the Args section to use to uniquely identify the container in the store.
+If absent the container ID will be used.